-So, the design of new vehicles, with smaller front grids and smaller space under the hood; has reinforced the need, to force air flow.
+So, the design of new vehicles, have smaller front grids and smaller space under the hood.
+As a result, this has reinforced the need, to maintain air flow through the radiator.

 As a result, the engine cooling fan, provides an efficient air flow and optimizes, the heat exchange to the radiator.
 It is usually located, at the front of the vehicle, either in front or behind the radiator.

-On some late model vehicles, the cooling fan can change speed to increase or decrease cooling as needed.
-Some fans may have a low, medium and high speed range, while others have additional speed settings.
+On some late model vehicles, the cooling fan can change speed, to raze or lower cooling as needed.
+Some fans may have a low, medium and high speed range, while others have extra speed settings.
 You may hear the fan running, when you shut off the engine after driving.
 This is normal.
 But, the fan should shut off after several minutes, as the engine cools down.

 Checking Engine Cooling Fans

-Everything electrical, is supported by a fuse.
-So, that if there is an electrical surge going towards a piece of electronic equipment; the fuse cuts the electric supply to that particular equipment, saving it from destruction.
+Everything electrical, is backed by a fuse.
+So, that if there is an electrical surge going towards a piece of electronic equipment.
+Then, the fuse cuts the electric supply to that particular equipment, saving it from destruction.

 Faulty Temperature Sensor

 The (ECU) is responsible for starting the engine cooling fan, once the engine gets hot.
-The (ECU) receives information from the temperature sensor, which signals the (ECU) to initiate the fan.
+The (ECU) receives information from the temperature sensor, which signals the (ECU) to turn on the fan.